We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Cooling mattresses: If being too hot regularly disrupts a person’s sleep, they may consider a cooling mattress.
 However, this is typically more expensive than other cooling options.

-- Cooling mattress pads: A person may prefer a cooling mattress topper instead of a blanket.
+- Cooling mattress pads: Similarly, a person may prefer a cooling mattress topper instead of a blanket.
 The manufacturing of cooling mattress pads varies, but they all provide a cool place for a person to lie down.
 They are also more affordable than cooling mattresses.

 - Air conditioning: An air conditioner cools a room by removing heat from the indoor air and transferring it outside.
 This is particularly useful for cooling down large spaces.